My Journey

 Theatre and Storytelling have run in my veins for many millennia..
 My origins and my fortunate childhood offered me unforgettable theatrical experiences in Greece at the Hellenistic Theatre of Dion in Macedonia in Northern Greece, the amphitheatre of Odeon of Herodes Atticus under the Acropolis in Athens, and the iconic Ancient Theatre of Epidaurus in Peloponnese.

-My first degree in Early Childhood Education (BA Hons University of Ioannina, 1987-1991, with Distinction) helped me to make the connections between theatre, dramatic play, children's expression and development.
+My first degree in Early Childhood Education (BA Hons University of Ioannina, 1987-1991, with a teaching qualification) helped me to make the connections between theatre, dramatic play, children's expression and development.

 I was fortunate to pursue my postgraduate Master's degree in Theatre Studies (Masters of Arts Lancaster University, 1991-1992).
 My MA dissertation was about Theatre-in-Education.
 Supervised by Professor Baz Kershaw.

-Associate Lecturer in Drama and Theatre Education at Greek Universities and free-lance drama facilitator during the period 1992 and 2008.
+Associate Lecturer in Drama and Theatre Education at Universities in Greece, 1992-2008.

-Adjunct Research Fellow at the Centre of Social and Cultural Change, Griffith University, Australia from 2019 until 2022.
+Adjunct Research Fellow at the Centre of Social and Cultural Change, Griffith University, Australia, 2019-2022.

-Professor in Applied Theatre for Health and Well-being at Newman University from 2020 until 2021.
+Professor in Applied Theatre for Health and Well-being at Birmingham Newman University, 2020-2021.

 Professor and the Director of the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University, 2021-2023.

-Visiting Professor at the University of New South Wales UNSW Sydney, Australia, since 2022.
+Visiting Professorial Fellow at the University of New South Wales UNSW Sydney, Australia, 2022-today.

 © Copyright Persephone Sextou